The Ten Commandments

 Remember the Sabbath day by keeping it holy.
 Six days you shall labor and do all your work, but the seventh day is a sabbath to the Lord your God.
 On it you shall not do any work, neither you, nor your son or daughter, nor your male or female servant, nor your animals, nor any foreigner residing in your towns.
 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
 Therefore the Lord blessed the Sabbath day and made it holy.

-It is important to note that God applies this precept equally to adults, sons, daughters, male and female servants, foreigners, and animals.
+Note that God applies this precept equally to adults, sons, daughters, male and female servants, foreigners, and animals.

-Inherent in this equality are several essential principles.
+This equality encompasses several essential principles.

 What about the servant reference in this commandment?
 Does God endorse slavery?